The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 And as the risk premiums declined and the same amount invested were yielding less, here it surfaces the “need” to leverage to reach –and surpass- the reference point of the previous years (or quarter, or trade).

 A reference point can also be set for emulating purposes.
-UBS increased dramatically its exposure to the subprime products because a consultant company had advised to do so (which was McKinsey).
+UBS increased dramatically its exposure to the subprime products because a consultant company had advised doing so (McKinsey).

 Abundance bias might kick in when there’s so much to one’s disposal that worrying for the future shrink till reaching zero, and an end of the bonanza doesn’t even cross people’s mind.

-Traders and banker were so busy splurging that they just couldn’t fathom that an end of their plush life might be in the cards.
+Traders and bankers were so busy splurging that they just couldn’t fathom that an end of their plush life might be in the cards.

 Sociology & psychology of financial crisis: Summary

-The markets were –and maybe still are- ill prepared to cope effectively and efficiently with the less rational side of the human nature.
+The markets were –and maybe still are- ill-prepared to cope effectively and efficiently with the less rational side of human nature.

-When the bubble was inflating, judgement and decisions about risk, reward and the evaluation of success had become systematically compromised.
+When the bubble was inflating, judgment and decisions about risk, reward, and the evaluation of success had become systematically compromised.

 When the bubble started deflating the same psychological forces started acting in the opposite direction.

-And in the aftermath the emotional pain that would be involved in accepting responsibility stands in the way of lessons being learned.
+And in the aftermath of the crisis, the emotional pain and social status loss that are involved in accepting and admitting responsibility stand in the way of learning our lessons.